 Positioned in the southwest corner of Majorca, Camp de Mar is an exclusive resort well-known for its chic hotels and postcard-perfect beach.
 It’s hosted many a celebrity over the years, and remains a preferred getaway for the rich and famous.
 Quiet and relaxed, the village is part of the Andratx municipality.
 Nearby towns include Andratx, Puerto Andratx, and Magaluf, with the sophisticated culture and nightlife of Palma also a short drive away.
 Camp de Mar’s claim to fame is its award-winning sandy beach, flanked by rugged cliffs that provide natural shelter from the elements.

 With its sunny personality and mild waters, Camp de Mar is the perfect destination for a relaxing beach holiday in 2019.
 There are plentiful attractions to entice all types of visitors.
-Whether you’re looking for a romantic getaway for two or a family-friendly hotel, Camp de Mar holidays can be tailored to suit your needs.
+Whether you’re looking for a romantic getaway for two or a family-friendly all inclusive hotel, Camp de Mar holidays can be tailored to suit your needs.
 Impossibly scenic Balearic views, innovative gastronomy, and championship golf courses await you in this upscale destination.

 Whether you wish to spend your Camp de Mar holidays relaxing on white sandy beaches or exploring ancient Roman ruins, you’ll find plenty of options to keep you busy.
 The village benefits from its secluded, serene location with a crystalline crescent-shaped bay that heats up in the summer months.
 Take a stroll along the resort’s main Avenida de la Playa for premium shopping outlets.
 Its fashion-forward boutiques are filled to the brim with products crafted from local artisans, as well as internationally-renowned designer brands.